Maggie is a psychologist and an accountant who likes to cook and entertain for her friends and her large family.

 Keeping things simple is the key to success here.

-- For Fancier Libations: If you're feeling ambitious, make a pitcher of margaritas (use margarita mix & tequila) or sangria (fruit, wine, and sangria mix).
-Plan for each guest to have 3 drinks (whether it's soda, beer, wine, etc.).
+- For Fancier Libations: If you're feeling ambitious, make a pitcher of margaritas (use margarita mix and tequila) or sangria (fruit, wine, and sangria mix).
+Plan for each guest to have three drinks (whether it's soda, beer, wine, etc.).

 - Don't Forget the Ice: For a large gathering, don't forget the ice and a big tub or ice chest in which to put the drinks.
 If it's a small barbecue, you can use the ice from your freezer and put it in some pots or pans to keep the drinks cold (try to refrigerate the drinks first).
 Try to use a different tub or pot for each type of drink.